yojimbo87/DOMgine/README.md

 **Parameters**

 `options` - object which holds following settings:
-- `elementID` - DOM element ID string of entity (empty string by default)
+- `id` - ID string of entity which will be also used as DOM elementID (empty string by default)
 - `cssClasses` - space delimited string of CSS classes assigned to entity (empty string by default)
 - `sprite` - string path to sprite image (empty string by default)
 - `columnsCount` - number of columns within sprite where one column represents single movement state (8 by default)